 For the first time in their lives they’ll be able to enjoy waking up and opening their eyes to a crisp, perfectly focussed world, without having to reach for their glasses.
+Imagine that!
 Things that were difficult, or not possible, before will now be easy, such as swimming, adventure sports and more.

 Whilst there is no strict rule for before and after surgery, there are a few indicators regarding alcohol that you might want to take into consideration.

 Not only might it make you feel sick, but if you need a sedative before the procedure, the alcohol could interfere with this in a major way.
-However, drinking the day before should not be a problem at all, a glass of wine is OK.
+However, drinking the day before should not be a problem at all; a glass of wine is OK.

 You might want to take it easy though, as turning up for surgery with a massive hangover is not going to make the process much fun at all.

-Most eye surgeons recommend you leave it 24 hours before having a drink.
+Most eye surgeons recommend you leave it at least 24 hours before having a drink.
 This is not a hard and fast rule, and some may say you can drink straight away, whilst others might ask you to refrain for up to a week.

-- Sedation: If you have had a sedative during surgery, you should definitely wait at least until the next day to ensure all of the drug is out of your system.
+- Sedation: If you have had a sedative during your surgery, you should definitely wait at least until the next day to ensure all of the drug is out of your system.
 Drinking too soon could result in a much greater effect from the alcohol than usual, which could end up getting you into trouble.

 - Lack of attention: You will be given instructions on how to care for your eyes following surgery, one of which will be to avoid rubbing your eyes for a few days.
 Drinking might lead to a lapse in concentration, where you might find yourself rubbing away at your eyes, and causing damage to the healing area.

-- Bumps: As with the point above, a bump to the eye during this healing stage could be detrimental to your recovery.
+- Bumps: As with the point above, a bump to the eye during this essential healing stage could be detrimental to your recovery.
 Alcohol is only going to make you more careless and put you at risk of having an accident.

 - Falls: Laser eye surgery patients often take a few days to get their night vision back the way it was.
-If you intend to go out in the evening for a drink, be aware that your night vision may not be brilliant straight away, and that this, coupled with the unsteadying effect of alcohol, could lead to a trip or fall.
+If you intend to go out in the evening for a drink, be aware that your night vision may not be brilliant straight away, and that this, coupled with the unsteadying effects of alcohol, could lead to a trip or fall.